 After spending almost twelve years on the road, my stomach seems to have absorbed so many different microbes that I rarely get diarrhea or other food-borne illnesses.
 I used to, however, have numerous bouts of Delhi Belly or Montezuma’s Revenge.

 There is nothing more frustrating on the road.
 (I once threw up and had nasty diarrhea simultaneously in the back seat of a cab in Mumbai).
-Therefore, I highly recommend that Fifty-Plus Nomads do their best to ensure that their food is safe.
+Therefore, I highly recommend that Fifty-Plus Nomads do their best to follow these simple travel food safety tips:

 Hopefully, like me, most other Fifty-Plus Nomads food safety will become less of a concern the longer you travel.